vmware/terraform-provider-vra/website/docs/r/vra_network_profile.html.markdown

 ---
 layout: "vra"
-page_title: "VMware vRealize Automation: vra_network_profile"
+page_title: "VMware Aria Automation: vra_network_profile"
 description: |-
   Provides a data lookup for vra_network_profile.
 ---

 # Resource: vra_network_profile

 ## Example Usages

 This is an example of how to create a network profile resource.

 **Network profile:**